DocumentationWebsocket interface

 PropertyTypeRequired?Description

 typestringYesPresent in all messages.
 It defines the purpose of the message.
-Value: method-call-request
+Value: method-call-request.

-uuidstring nullYesIdentifier of the call.
-It can be null.
-If it is null, the receiver doesn’t have to send a response message.
-Example: 1d0de3e1-5d4c-11e9-bc19-064f106d678c
+uuidstring | nullYesIdentifier of the call.
+If null, the receiver doesn’t have to send a response.
+Example: 1d0de3e1-5d4c-11e9-bc19-064f106d678c.

 methodstringYesOne of the method names.
-Example: paymentStart
+Example: paymentStart.

-argsobject[]YesArguments for the method.
-Array will match the method's signature.
-Example: [{ id: "1", total: "255", ...}]
+argsArray<object>YesArguments for the method.
+The array matches the method signature.
+Example: [{ id: "1", total: "255", ... }].

 Method call response message